 Tighten your core and stretch your legs out to create a “V” shape with your body.
 Reach your arms forward, keeping them parallel to the ground, and sit up tall.
 Hold this pose for a few breaths while focusing on staying balanced.

-- Begin seated on the floor with your legs extended out forward
+- Start by sitting on the ground with your legs stretched out in front of you

-- Place your hands on either side of your torso by your hips, with your fingers pointing forward
+- Position your hands on each side of your body near your hips, ensuring your fingers are directed forward

-- With an elongated spine, engage your core by activating your lower abdominals while focusing on your breath
+- Maintain a straight spine, engage your core by tightening your lower abdominals, and concentrate on your breathing

-- Lengthen your body from your hip bones right to the top of your head
+- Extend your body from your hips to the crown of your head

 - Begin to tilt your body back onto your sitting bones, avoiding your tailbone.
 Keep your spine straight and gently tighten your lower tummy.